John goes undercover to find the organization trying to bring down the corporations.

-The towel in my left flew up into the face of the other rushing man.
-The towel covered his face long enough for me to pull back and throw my fist into his nose.
+With a quick snap of my wrist the towel flew up into the face of the other rushing man, covering his face long enough for me to pull back and throw my fist into his nose.
 Blood burst on the towel and the man crumpled to the ground holding his face.

 He stumbled back a little.
 I realized too late he was making room for a round house kick, which connected with the right side of my jaw.

 I dropped down on my left knee, holding my jaw.
 It was not broken.
 I saw out of the corner of my eye he jumped into the air with his fist pulled back.
 He was going to land on me, with that fist pile driving down on me.
 I rolled onto my back and kicked my right leg up into his groin.
 His grunt was audible as his momentum and weight carried him over the top of me, to land like a lump on the mat above my head.